Q42/q42.wheels.gimmage/Q42.Wheels.Gimmage/README_GIMMAGE.txt

 ﻿GET IT RUNNING
 =======
-To initialize Gimmage in your MVC application append the following to your global.asax:
+To initialize Gimmage in your MVC application append the following route to your global.asax:

-proteted void Application_Start(){
+protected void Application_Start(){
-  Q42.Wheels.Gimmage.GimmageServer.RegisterRoutes(RouteTable.Routes);
+	GimmageServer.RegisterRoutes(routes);
 }

+This will initialize Gimmage and register the default route /gimmage/source/template/filename for use

 DEPENDENCYS
 =======